TheGennesis/cookies_extractor/README.md

 # cookies_extractor
-This script is a cookies extractor, available only for Windows machines.
+This script, written in Python, is a cookies extractor, available only for Windows machines.

 ## Browsers supported
 As by now, the script works for the following browsers: